chrislockard/chrislockard.net/content/privacy.md

 ---
-title: Privacy Policy
+title: "Privacy Policy"
 date: "2020-08-30T00:00:00+04:00"
 draft: false
 share: false
+ShowReadingTime: false
+ShowBreadCrumbs: false
+showtoc: false
 commentable: false
 editable: false
+hidemeta: true

 # Optional header image (relative to `static/media/` folder).
-header:
+#header:
-  caption: "Private (c) Pierre Bamin via Unsplash"
+#  caption: "Private (c) Pierre Bamin via Unsplash"
-  image: "privacy.jpg"
+#  image: "privacy.jpg"
 ---

-# TL;DR - I respect your privacy
+## TL;DR - I respect your privacy

 I strive for this site to respect your privacy to the fullest extent possible.
+I collect no personal information about you.
+I do not use cookies to track you.

-# More Info
+## More Info

 I do not make any money from this website.
 I do not have any reason to track any users of this website.
 I used to (see below) participate in Google Analytics to understand how many users this site received but have since abandoned that.

 The notes below outline the extent of the cookies used on this site.

 The only cookies this site should set relate to Security (DDoS prevention via CloudFlare) and Appearance (FontAwesome resource linkage).
 If you notice this isn't the case, please contact me and let me know!

 **cloudflare.com**
 **2020-04-16 Update**
 See [Site Update: CloudFlare]({{% relref "/post/2020-04-16-update-cloudflare-s3.md" %}}) This site's theme loads a syntax highlighting javascript library, highlight.js,